bmhaskar/big-file-parser/README.md

 3. Make end of line which is currently assumed as  `\n` or `\r\n` or `\r`, configurable.

-> Please suggest features and raise a bug request if you find any.
+> Please suggest features and raise a bug as you find(:smirk:) and I love pull requests.